rajinder-yadav/quantlab_compression/README.md

 I took time to think about how to implement a flexible design that with minor changes could be tweaked to get improvements on the compression ratio as well allow for flexibility of code changes.

-To compress the ticker which is both both variable in size as well as duplicates will exists in the tick data.
-I decided to created an index symbol file.
+To compress the ticker which is both variable in size as contains duplicates in the tick data, I decided to use an indexed symbol table.

-1. First time symbol is discovered, it's added to SymbolTable and an unique index is generated to be bit packed.
+1. First time symbol is discovered, it's added to SymbolTable and a unique index is generated to be bit packed during compression.

 2. Each time an existing symbol is detected, it's previous index values is used and bit packed.

-During the uncompress stage Symbols table is used to fetch the ticker (symbol) name.
+During the uncompress stage, Symbols table is used to fetch the ticker (symbol) name.

-For field 'side' I was able to use 2 bit to encode the data.
+For field 'side' I was able to use 2 bits to encode the data.

 * bit 0x00 - (B)id
 * bit 0x01 - (A)sk
 * bit 0x02 - (T)rade

-3. I may have been able to reduce the size for field 'reptime' by saving it's delta, but played it safe!
+3. I may have been able to reduce the size for field 'reptime' by saving it's delta from the 'time' field, but played it safe to just write it out.

   1. Initially I thought to use a std::bitset but it proved limited is API support.

-  2. So I thought maybe I will used a Packet with a fixed bit size, but then there would be wasted unused bits.
+  2. So I thought maybe I will use a Packet of a fixed bit size, but then there would be wasted unused bits.

   3. Next I considered using a class with bit fields to save the data.

 ```C++
 // Size of class is 1 8bits, both a1 and a2 saved to same char field!